mphute/mphute.github.io/index.md

 		<!-- <a href="{{ site.url }}/everything-else"><div><i class="fa fa-list-ul icon icon-right-space"></i>Everything Else</div></a> -->
 	</div>
 	<div>
-		My research focuses on the <b>explainability</b> and <b>security</b> of multimodal foundation models.
-I work on developing explanations for machine learning models and analyzing them to identify vulnerabilities in existing ML systems, then find solutions to mitigate these issues.
+		My research focuses on the <b>security</b> and <b>explainability</b> of multimodal foundation models.
+I work on developing explanations for ML systems, analyzing them to identify vulnerabilities, and finding solutions to mitigate these issues.
-		My work spans a wide range of application areas, including multi-task robust tracking in computer vision, developing defenses against attacks on large language models, and understanding large language models and the insights they can give us into human interactions.
+		My work spans a wide range of application areas, including multi-object robust tracking in computer vision, developing defenses against attacks on large language models, and understanding large language models and the insights they can give us into human interactions.
 	</div>
 	<div style="height: 1rem"></div>
 	<div>